SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-08/2025-01-23-kevin-windfall.md

 >
 > I TRUST THOSE IN ATTENDANCE HERE MEET WITH YOUR AGREEMENT?

 <br><i>Of course we all knew him.
-He had been Prince of the Big Apple for as long as I'd been alive.</i>
+He had been Prince of the Big Apple for longer than I'd been alive.</i>

 #### TOMAS